Hand & Wrist

 Most people use their hands and wrists in many different ways throughout the day.
 This activity puts these joints at risk of orthopedic injuries.
 Hand and wrist injuries, like tendonitis (tendinitis), can develop over many years due to repetitive motion.
 Injuries can also happen suddenly, like with wrist sprains and fractures.

-Our hand doctors and wrist doctors at Alabama Orthopedic Specialists, Dr. Steven Barrington, Dr. Michael Davis, Dr. Charles Hartzog, Dr. Hussein Turki, and Dr. G. Dexter Walcott, offer the unique expertise you need to heal from any hand or wrist injury or condition.
+Our hand doctors and wrist doctors at Alabama Orthopedic Specialists, Dr. Michael Davis, Dr. Charles Hartzog, and Dr. Hussein Turki, offer the unique expertise you need to heal from any hand or wrist injury or condition.

 What Is a Hand & Wrist Specialist?